 Its always useful to have an overview of your year in your journal.
-That means that even if you haven’t had time to create a spread for something you have a place you can jot down the date.
-I think it also helps you stay on track and make sure that you’re not falling behind as you can see at a glance when deadlines and exams are coming up so they hopefully won’t take you by surprise!
+That means that even if you haven’t had time to create a spread for something you will have a place you can jot down the date.
+I think it also helps you to stay on track and make sure that you’re not falling behind.
+You can see at a glance when deadlines and exams are coming up so they hopefully won’t take you by surprise!
 We all know how fast time seems to pass when you have stuff to do.

 Master To Do List

-A master to do list or a ‘brain dump’ is a great page just to have in your journal for anything that needs doing.
+A master to do list or a ‘brain dump’ is a great page to include for absolutely anything that needs doing.
 It’s the place where any and every to do can be dumped.
 Its one of my favourite ways to start getting organised.
 Once everything is written down somewhere I can break it up into smaller chunks on different spreads.

-A study tracker is a little like having a habit tracker if you have to work through a specific topic you can create a tool to help keep you accountable.
+A study tracker is a little like having a habit tracker.
+If you have to work through a specific topic you can create a tool like this to help keep you accountable.
 Some people also time themselves with apps like ATracker to record how many hours a day they are studying.
 With that information you can create a graph or a tracker to show yourself how much work you’re doing and keep yourself accountable and on track for success!

 Of course results are important so you might also want to include a grade or a results tracker.
 It can be a simple table with the names of the exams/coursework/test and then your scores.
-If you need some extra motivation you can also create a plan of action page that helps you to take positive steps to improve your grades next time so you can add this to your plan of action.
+If you need some extra motivation you can also create a plan of action page that helps you to take positive steps to improve your results.